 Strategies implemented by governments are often described as broad or upstream measures.
 The evidence suggests broad measures can achieve dramatic improvements in oral health and reductions in costs (National Advisory Committee on Oral Health, 2004).
 Individual prevention strategies describe the actions that individuals can implement for themselves and for persons under their care, to prevent oral disease and maintain good oral health.
-Individual and government solutions are included for the risk factors, but only government solutions are included for the barriers).
+Individual and government solutions are included for the risk factors, but only government solutions are included for the barriers (as these are systemic barriers).